maxime7770/NER-Medical-Documents/README.md

 If you want to execute one of the files, you should do it from the parent directory of this repository.
 You can for example create a new python environment, place the prototype folder in it, and run it from the environment directory.

-Detailed steps to avoid any problem:
+Detailed steps to avoid any problem (some conflicts between packages):

 - Create a new folder
 - Create a new env with python 3.9.13: